FrozenNode/Laravel-Administrator/readme.md

 - Bugfix: "Characters left" text was sitting unnecessarily outside the "editable" conditional
 - Bugfix: Some missing image-related translations
 - Bugfix: Editable option wasn't working for some fields

-### 4.14.2
-- Bugfix: Query clauses in the newQuery method for models was throwing errors if bindings were involved

-### 4.14.1
-- Bugfix: when validating all rules against all attributes for existing models, "exists" and "unique" rules would cause problems

-### 4.14.0
-- New translations (hr, nb)
-- Bugfix: The Spanish translation had an issue with noun genders
-- Bugfix: Visible option wasn't previously working with filters
-- Bugfix: The front-end form should now resize to its correct height at all times
-- Bugfix: If relationships defined an alternate primary key on the foreign table, Administrator would always just grab the model's primary key name